Meet the Team

 Wasif is a Backend Engineer interested in building systems which perform reliably under high load.
 Originally from Pakistan, he has been living in Berlin for a few years and has worked for various tech startups.
 He enjoys playing the acoustic guitar, reading books, and playing "exotic" sports like cricket and snooker.
 His favourite composition is An der schönen blauen Donau, Op.
 314 by Johann Strauss II.

-Chiara is our Content Marketing and Business Development Manager.
+Chiara is our Business Development Manager.
 Chiara has been working internationally in the promotion of orchestras and classical musicians for about a decade.
 Prior to IDAGIO she worked in PR at KDSchmid, a leading agency in classical music, and as the Marketing Manager of the Boston Youth Symphony Orchestra.
 Chiara has always had a strong focus on the accessibility of classical music.
 In parallel to studying business and marketing, she has a Conservatory Diploma in Classical Guitar.
 Her favourite composers are Mahler and Tárrega.

 Handling the business and legal affairs of IDAGIO, Maximilian has worked for several record labels and music publishers, such as the legal department of Deutsche Grammophon.
 He does not have a specific favourite classical composer, rather he enjoys it when music leaves notation and gives room for improvisation.

 Hailing from Sweden, David is one of IDAGIO’s front end developers.
 When not writing code, he records ambient music and plays various musical instruments.
 He cites Górecki's 3rd Symphony as one of his favourite classical recording because of its beautiful string arrangement.